This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Pacinek Glass

-Apart from the family-run glass workshop and the exhibition area where you can marvel at and buy unique handmade glass creations, Pacinek Glass is also home to a dreamy glass garden, ideal for a stroll that will make you feel as though you stepped inside a fairy tale.
+You can marvel at and buy unique handmade glass creations at the family-run glass workshop.
+Pacinek Glass is also home to a dreamy glass garden, ideal for a stroll that makes you feel like you stepped inside a fairy tale.

 Last but not least, the nearby 19th-century Holy Cross Exaltation Church has been turned into a mystical Crystal Temple after Jiri installed more than 300 of his glass masterpieces within its walls.